Santa Fe County Sheriff Adan Mendoza announces some findings of the death of Halyna Hutchins on the set of “Rust” (Patrick Lohmann | Source NM)

 Sheriff Adan Mendoza said there was “complacency” on the set of the New Mexico-filmed movie, and practices need to be improved in the film industry to prevent such a thing from happening again.

-Hutchins, 42, was shot southwest of Santa Fe when star Alec Baldwin fired a revolver on set during rehearsal for a scene in the Western based in 1880s Kansas.
+Hutchins, 42, was shot southwest of Santa Fe when star Alec Baldwin discharged a revolver on set during rehearsal for a scene in the Western based in 1880s Kansas.
 Director Joel Souza was shot in the shoulder but survived.

 Mendoza announced some findings of the investigation Wednesday at a news conference, fielding questions from dozens of local and national journalists.
 He said investigators suspect the gun Baldwin fired contained a “live round.”
 District Attorney Mary Carmack-Altwies said charges are still possible against those involved, including Baldwin, the film’s armorer and an assistant director.